$L$-theory Characteristic Classes: Preliminaries

+Like before, we can define a normal structure on a presheaf of chain complexes over an arbitrary finite $\Delta$-set.
+Consequently $n$-ads and bordisms of normal complexes can also be defined.
+There is a correspondence between presheaves of normal chains and presheaves of symmetric-quadratic pairs.
+The lemma \ref{AssemblyLemma} for the normal case or the case of symmetric-quadratic pairs is also true by the same argument.

-\begin{definition} Define $L^s_m$, $L^q_m$ and $L^n_m$ by the sets of cobordism classes of $m$-dimensional Poincar\'e symmetric chain complexes, Poincar\'e quadratic chain complexes and normal complexes, respectively.
-They are indeed abelian groups, where the additions is defined by direct sum. \end{definition}
+\begin{definition} (\cite[p.~137]{Ranicki1980} and \cite[p.~40]{Ranicki1992}) Define $L^s_m$, $L^q_m$ and $L^n_m$ by the sets of bordism classes of $m$-dimensional Poincar\'e symmetric chain complexes, Poincar\'e quadratic chain complexes and normal complexes, respectively.
+They are indeed abelian groups, where the additions are induced by the direct sums of chains. \end{definition}

-Because of the equivalence between normal chain complexes and Poincar\'e symmetric-quadratic chain pairs, there is a natural long exact sequence
+Because of the equivalence between normal chain complexes and Poincar\'e symmetric-quadratic chain pairs, there is a natural long exact sequence (\cite[p.~45]{Ranicki1992})

-In fact, the $L$-groups are the homotopy groups of (connective) $\LL$-spectra with the idea of \cite{Quinn1970}.

-Let $\LL^s(m)$ be the pointed $\Delta$-set whose $k$-simplices are all the $k$-ads of $(k-m)$-dimensional Poincar\'e symmetric chain complexes, with the obvious face maps.
-(Strictly speaking, there is a set-theoretic issue here but we can get rid of this because the chain complexes we care about are only free finitely generated graded abelian groups).
-The base $k$-simplex is the $k$-ad of zero chains.
-Then we can check that each $\LL^s(m)$ satisfies the Kan condition and